anufrievroman/waypaper/README.md

 #### From AUR

-[waypaper-git](https://aur.archlinux.org/packages/waypaper-git) package is available in AUR, thanks to *metak*.
-So, on arch-based system, you can install it as:

 `yay -S waypaper-git`

+The [waypaper-git](https://aur.archlinux.org/packages/waypaper-git) package is available in AUR, thanks to *metak*.
+Please upvote to support the project.

 ### Dependencies